Blog

 When you hear the word “plunger,” this is the type that comes to mind.
 Cup plungers are the oldest kind — a heavy rubber cup with a wooden handle (or maybe plastic).

 Your grandfather had one, your father, and now you.
-Cup plungers are a legacy like a watch passed down from generation to generation.
+Cup plungers are a legacy like watches passed down from generation to generation.

 And they still work fantastically well for some jobs, like clearing the sink or bathtub drain.
 They don’t work well for toilet clogs — at all.